kanaankebriti/libfastact/README.md

-# libfastasm
+# libfastact
-an attempt to write most commonly used functions (specifically cstdlib funtions) in modern AMD64 assembly using FASM
+an attempt to write most commonly used functions (specifically cstdlib funtions) in modern AMD64 assembly using FASM, plus minimal c++ code.

 this library only supports windows NT x64